There are many types of scalp conditions and related problems that can

 When itching, crusting skin and

-inflammation are involved, then the scalp problem is referred to as
+inflammation is involved, then the scalp problem is referred to as

 seborrheic dermatitis of the scalp.